 - All optional excursions are subject to change and are based on availability.
 Optional excursions can be pre-booked prior to departure or booked with the Tour Escort

 You can request to book this tour privately, travelling only with people you know.

 Arrive at Dublin Airport.
 Transfer to your Dublin hotel under your own arrangements.
 You are free to explore the city at your leisure this afternoon.
 Your hotel will be within walking distance of the city center.
 Meals: D

 Accommodation at the Riu Plaza Gresham Hotel, Dublin, or similar

 DAY 2: IRELAND’S MIDLANDS, BLARNEY CASTLE & KERRY

-Today meet with your coach and English speaking driver-guide and depart Ireland’s Capital travelling to County Kerry.
+Today meet with your coach and English-speaking driver-guide and depart Ireland’s Capital traveling to County Kerry.
 En route, stop in the town of Blarney to visit Blarney Castle.
 Here you will find the legendary Stone of Eloquence.
 Kiss it and you’ll never again be lost for words.